vcato/practical_tdd/README.md

 Before abandoning test-first, it's worth understanding what you'd lose:

 - **Thorough regression safety** -- Every line of implementation has a test that would fail without it.
 This is stronger than code coverage, which only tells you a line *executed*.
 You can have 100% coverage and still delete a line without any test failing.
 With TDD, if it matters, removing it will cause a test to break.
-- **Forced precision** — Writing the test first forces you to define "correct" before you code.
+- **Forced precision** -- Writing the test first forces you to define "correct" before you code.
 You can't hand-wave; you have to commit to specific inputs and outputs.
 - **Testability** -- Writing tests early helps make sure you think about testability early, making sure your tests are clear and straightforward instead of having to work around a poor design.
-- **The red-green proof** — Seeing a test fail before it passes proves the test actually exercises the code you think it does.
+- **The red-green proof** -- Seeing a test fail before it passes proves the test actually exercises the code you think it does.
 A test that's never been red might be testing nothing.

 That last point is the critical one.
-Tests written after the fact often pass by accident—they may not actually cover the logic you intended.
+Tests written after the fact often pass by accident -- they may not actually cover the logic you intended.
 You never saw them fail, so you don't know if they *can* fail.

 ## The Solution

 This pattern allows you to write the implementation first (Drafting) to figure out your design, then uses a simple toggle trick to provide many of the same benefits as standard red/green TDD.

-**The goal is simple:** give you a clear boundary between code that is verified (code you've actually seen behave correctly) and code that is still just a sketch.
+**The goal is simple:** to give you a clear boundary between code that is verified (code you've actually seen behave correctly) and code that is still just a sketch.
 Most of the friction around TDD comes from not knowing when it's "safe" to commit to an idea.
 This pattern gives you a small, repeatable way to turn uncertain exploratory code into code you can trust.

 **How it preserves TDD's benefits:**
 - **Thorough regression safety** -- Every fix is paired with a test that fails without it.
 No line of code survives without proving its necessity.
-- **Forced precision** — You still write specific assertions before the fix is "live."
+- **Forced precision** -- You still write specific assertions before the fix is "live."
+- **Testability** -- You still bring in tests early, while your design is still easy to change.
-- **The red-green proof** — State III (fix off, test on) forces you to see the test fail.
+- **The red-green proof** -- State III (fix off, test on) forces you to see the test fail.
 If it doesn't fail, your test isn't testing what you think it is.

 ## When to Use This